Main Policy Content

 It is against University and Libraries' policy to use the University email system, including "opportunity" messages, to advertise a personal business or any for-profit venture of Libraries' employees or their famiilies.

 Filtering Opportunity Messages: Using the keyword "OPPORTUNITY:" as filter criteria allows automatic transfer of these messages to a designated folder, keeping these messages separate from business-related email correspondence.
-See instructions for setting up filters in UCS.
+See instructions for setting up filters in Outlook on the staff site.

 Caution: No filter is perfect.
 Don’t use the word opportunity for “non-opportunity” messages or your recipients may not see them in a timely manner.